github-testsite-19/testSite2/contact.md

 layout: default
 permalink: /testSite2/contact/
 ---
+# Contact

 Please send an email to highmarktutor@gmail.com in order to book an appointment.

 In the email, please include the desired meeting time, location, and a contact number.
 We should have a brief discussion about the student's situation before proceeding.